shahanadh-dev/Intelligent-Web-Crawler/README.md

-# Intelligent-Web-Crawler
+# Intelligent Web Crawler for Industrial Document Collection
-AI-powered Intelligent Document Processing (IDP) system for extracting structured data from industrial Modbus register maps and technical documents using AWS, Azure, LLMs, OCR, ETL pipelines, and RAG.
+An AI-assisted intelligent web crawler designed to automatically discover, navigate, and download industrial technical documents from vendor websites.
+The system combines browser automation, intelligent navigation, scheduling, and structured data extraction to build a scalable document collection pipeline for downstream AI-powered document processing.